GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/extraction.rst

 One problem with the algorithm above is that it assumes that the two-dimensional point-spread-function is the product of spectral and spatial point spread functions.
-This was the case for single fiber profiles imaged with spectrographs with typical aberrations, producing a near-Gaussian profile.
+This was the case for single fiber profiles imaged with spectrographs with typical aberrations as used by Sharp and Birchall, producing a near-Gaussian profile.
 However, for GHOST, even individual fiber profiles are not quite Gaussian.
-We avoid the most significant problems with this while preserving the need to weight differently at high versus low signal-to-noise by convolving the variance array.
+We avoid the most significant problems with this while preserving the need to weight differently at high versus low signal-to-noise by convolving the variance array both spatially and spectrally.
+In the current implementation, the spectral weights are convolved by a Hanning window of ~7 pixel FWHM, and the spatial variance is convolved by a function of ~2 pixels FWHM.

 Weighted Extraction Principle in 2D
 ===================================